heycece/heycece/README.md

   - `SQL`
   - `LaTeX` for research papers
   - `Project Libre` for `IT Project Management`
+  - `Power BI` for creating data dashboards
 - 🌱 I’m currently learning:
   - `UX Design` as a refresher and
   - `Auslan` / `ASL` on the side 🦻
-- 👯 I’m looking to collaborate on `Spotipy projects` `forecasting models`
 - 👩🏻‍💻 Pronouns: she/her

 As a data scientist, I'm interested in specializing on machine learning models geared towards forecasting, image recognition, and recommender systems.

-When I'm not working, studying, and taking care of my family - I'm either playing Genshin or baking brownies 😋
+When I'm not working, - I'm either baking brownies or tending to my houseplants 😋

 🫶 Thanks for dropping by!